Declinism: American declinism

-The United States in particular has a history of predicting its own downfall, beginning with European settlement.
+The United States, in particular, has a history of predicting its own downfall, beginning with European settlement.
 The so-called "American declinism" has been a recurring topic in the politics of the United States since the 1950s.

 "America is prone to bouts of 'declinism,'" The Economist has noted.
-The American historian Victor Davis Hansen has identified several successive stages of American declinism.
-During the Great Depression, out-of-work Americans viewed the proud dynamic "New Germany" with envy.
-In the 1950s, the success of Sputnik 1 and the spread of communism led Americans to fear they were falling behind the Soviet Union.
-In the 1970s, Americans fretted over Japan's economic boom; two decades later, the European Union seemed the wave of the future.
-In the 21st century, America's worries have focused on the rise of China, with its massive exports and new megacities.
-However, one after another of those concerns, Hansen points out, proved unfounded: "Fascism was crushed; Communism imploded; Japan is aging and shrinking; the European Union is cracking apart."

 In a 2011 book, Thomas L. Friedman and Michael Mandelbaum argued that the United States was in the midst of "its fifth wave of Declinism."
 The first had come "with the 'Sputnik Shock' of 1957," the second with the Vietnam War, the third with President Jimmy Carter's "malaise" and the rise of Japan, the fourth with the ascendancy of China.

 American declinism can suddenly overtake commentators who had previously taken a sanguine view of the country's prospects.
 Robert Kagan has noted, for example, that the pundit Fareed Zakaria, who in 2004 "described the United States as enjoying a 'comprehensive uni-polarity' unlike anything seen since Rome", had by 2008 begun "writing about the 'post-American world' and 'the rise of the rest.'"

 In a piece which appeared in The Nation on 13 June 2017, the author Tom Engelhardt claimed that Donald Trump was America's "first declinist candidate for president".